PSchmiedmayer/CS342-Application/README.md

 ## Continous Delivery Setup

-It is a prerequiesite to have access to a Apple Developer Account that allows [TestFlight](https://developer.apple.com/testflight/) releases and create a app in [App Store Connect](https://appstoreconnect.apple.com) that matches the bundle identifier you have defined in the App project.
+It is a prerequisite to have access to an Apple Developer Account that allows [TestFlight](https://developer.apple.com/testflight/) releases and create an app in [App Store Connect](https://appstoreconnect.apple.com) that matches the bundle identifier you have defined in the App project.

 ### App Store Connect Access